 Tax strategies must be implemented well before closing the transaction many need to be implemented prior to signing an LOI or Purchase Agreement.
 To be safe, Sellers should discuss this with a well-qualified tax and financial advisor early in the process of selling their business.

 Navigating business sales tax implications is a complex and essential part of all business sales.
-Pacific Business Sales works closely with highly qualified and experienced tax advisors that advise our clients on how to minimize and defer Federal and California taxes on the sale of their business.
+Pacific Business Sales works closely with highly qualified and experienced tax advisors who advise our clients on how to minimize and defer Federal and California taxes on the sale of their business.
 We recommend starting with our Free Market Value Analysis to determine the market value of your business and then meeting with one of our tax strategy advisors to discuss potential tax strategies for the sale of your business.

 Pacific Business Sales, its broker, and its agents are not CPAs or licensed Financial Planners.
 This article is for informational purposes only and it is not intended to provide tax or financial advice.
 Readers should consult with their CPA or Financial Planner for tax and financial advice.